OpenMx/OpenMx/docs/source/NewBeginnersGuide.rst

 Let us insert a mini-lecture on the R programming language.
 Our experience has found that this exercise will greatly increase your understanding of the OpenMx language.

 As this is such a crucial concept in R (unlike many other programming languages), let us look at it in a simple R example.
-We will start by assigning the value 4 to the object "avariable", and then display it.
-If we then add 1 to this object, and display it again, notice that the value of "avariable" has not changed.
+We will start by assigning the value 4 to the object *avariable*, and then display it.
+If we then add 1 to this object, and display it again, notice that the value of *avariable* has not changed.

 .. cssclass:: input
 ..